bcebere/ite-api/src/ite/algs/causal_multitask_gaussian_processes/README.md

 ## Main differences from the original code:
  - Ran static analysis and linters and fixed the errors.
 Left only the code relevant to the CMGP task.
- - Activated the intialiaze_hyperparameters call, as the paper mentions.
+ - Activated the initialize_hyperparameters call, as the paper mentions.
  - Moved the metrics in the `utils` module.

 ## Breakdown